UWrc/UWrc.github.io/docs/hyak101/containers/build.md

 apptainer exec --bind /gscratch/ tensorflow_py3.sif python tf_tutorial.py
 ```

 You have now built Apptainer containers in three different ways: interactively, from a definition file, and from a local image.
 We hope you will be able to adapt these methods to fit your needs and the needs of your research project.
-If you have any questions or suggestions for how to improve this tutorial, please email **help@uw.edu** with "Hyak Containers Tutorial" in the subject line, and let us know what you think.
+If you have any questions or suggestions for how to improve this tutorial, please email [<ins>**help@uw.edu**</ins>](mailto:help@uw.edu) with "Hyak Containers Tutorial" in the subject line, and let us know what you think.
 Thank you!

 :::important Acknowledgements
 `tf_tutorial.py` is the "TensorFlow 2 quickstart for beginners" from https://www.tensorflow.org/tutorials/quickstart/beginner made into a script with minimal adaptions.